brennonshanks/professional_website/content/post/ohia/index.md

 ![png](output_9_0.png)

 (a) Spatial distribution calculated with GPC compared to the known samples of 'Ohi'a Lehua.
 Note that the high probability areas correspond with yellow regions (high probability) whereas no samples are observed in low probability regions (dark blue region). (b) Comparison of the SVM predicted distribution vs the GPC distribution shows that most SVM predicted samples are found in high probability regions. (c) Comparison of the SU predicted distribution vs GPC distribution shows that SU often predicts 'Ohi'a Lehua in low probability regions.

 Based on these distributions, the SVM model is more likely to reasonably model the true distribution of 'Ohi'a Lehua.

-[1] Seeley, M.M.; Vaughn, N.R.; Shanks, B.L.; Martin, R.E.; König, M.; Asner, G.P.
-Classifying a Highly Polymorphic Tree Species across Landscapes Using Airborne Imaging Spectroscopy.
-Preprints 2023, 2023071570. https://doi.org/10.20944/preprints202307.1570.v1
+[1] Seeley, M. M. et al. Classifying a highly polymorphic tree species across landscapes using airborne imaging spectroscopy.
+J. Remote Sens.
+15, 4365 (2023).